 But the latest research shows that the sooner babies assume control of their eating, the better.
 I'm not saying your six month old is ready to handle her own spoon immediately.
 I'm just suggesting that you see the time period of spoon-feeding as very limited, and instead emphasize foods she can feed herself.
 This gives your child control of her food and removes the element of pressure.
 She's exploring food for herself rather than having it foisted on her.

-If you do feed her cereal or other food that requires a spoon, she will almost certainly want to grab it and feed herself.
-Give her a spoon of her own and let her go at it, even if you keep holding a spoon and feeding her as well.
+If you do feed your baby cereal or other food that requires a spoon, she will almost certainly want to grab it and feed herself.
+Give her a spoon of her own and let her go at it, even if you keep holding a separate spoon and feeding her as well.
 Over time, your baby will start to prefer to feed herself, probably first with hands, and then with a spoon.

 In the beginning, babies use their whole fist to grab food, but his motivation to eat will help him develop a pincer grasp, which is an important developmental step.
 Do you have a child who hates to get his hands messy?
 Cut up small pieces of dryer food such as bread, hard boiled egg, and vegetables.

-7. How does beginning to eat "real" food impact my baby's current food intake, which is nursing or formula?
+8. How does beginning to eat "real" food impact my baby's current food intake, which is nursing or formula?

 Your baby will wean from breast or bottle eventually, and all other food intake leads inexorably toward that weaning, as the baby increasingly gets his caloric needs met with solid food.
 The practice of "Baby-Led Weaning" or "Baby-Led Solids" is simply letting little ones decide for themselves when they're ready to explore "eating" and what foods they want to try.
 That also means they're naturally "weaning" themselves over time.